ckeditor/ckeditor5/docs/getting-started/integrations/next-js.md

 ---
 menu-title: Next.js
-meta-title: Integration with Next.js using npm | CKEditor 5 documentation
+meta-title: Integration with Next.js using npm | CKEditor 5 Documentation
 meta-description: Integrate CKEditor 5 with the Next.js framework using both routing strategies (App Router or Pages Router) and npm.
 category: self-hosted
 order: 40